fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * With Cloudwatch, we can create an alarm on Events Metrics.
 We can use FailedInvocations to notify us when our Cloudwatch Events rules are broken
 * Lambda functions
     * Lambda delivers logs to cloudwatch logs.
 It will log errors with invocations.
 We can then alarm on this using a metric filter and notify via SNS
+* Cloudtrail
+    * Trail and logging enabled
+    * Cloudwatch logs configured
+    * Role for Cloudwatch logs
+    * Log group name
+* VPC Flow Flogs
+    * Flows enabled on VPC or Subnet
+    * Check Filter
+    * Role for cloudwatch logs
+    * Log group name
+* Route 53 DNS Logs
+    * Query loggin configured
+    * New or existing log group
+    * Log group name
+* EC2
+    * Agent installation and config
+    * Agent must be started
+    * Role For cloudwatch logs

-### Trouleshooting Logging
+### Trouleshooting CloudTrail

+* S3 Bucket Problems
     * Cloudtrail logs not appearing in S3?
 Check the Cloudtrail is enabled
+    * Check you have provided the correct S3 bucket name
 * Important to remember that S3 and lambda data events are high volume so they are not enabled by default
-* Check you have provided the correct S3 bucket name
 * Touble accessing the cloudtrail logs?
 Check your user has read access to cloudtrail: AWSCloutRailReadOnlyAccess Policy
+* Check All Regions Enabled

 ### Troubleshooting Secure Network Infra